CITIZENS

 In fact, there are plans afoot to use it to squeeze even more money from taxpayers -- in part to offset the staggering cost of Boston's "Big Dig."

 "They get you in so many different ways," said an exasperated Chip Ford of Citizens for Limited Taxation, the non-profit group that has led efforts for 20 years to roll back or limit state tax hikes.
-"They've got a captive market," he said.
-"It's not like you can go to another registry."

 Mr. Ford said he has been trying to look into the registry's finances but his phone calls are not returned.

 Similar requests for information by The Eagle-Tribune also met with resistance, and the registry only turned over a portion of the information that was asked for after being repeatedly browbeaten by the governor's office, the Executive Office of Public Safety, and the Executive Office of Administration and Finance.
+(See separate story, Page 3).

 But what emerged from that information, as well as interviews with several state officials and observers, is an image of an agency that rakes in an enormous profit.